syj6318/syj/README.md

 # syj
-This is my first project
+This is my first project  but my English is not good